 Maryland Divorce Laws

 Maryland has a residency requirement that has to be met before filing for divorce, but there's no waiting period before a divorce can be finalized.
-The standard grounds for divorce include adultery, desertion, cruelty, or incurable insanity.
-Maryland also recognizes no-fault divorce.
+Maryland is a no-fault divorce state.

 Maryland Divorce Laws at a Glance